 As strange as this sounds, the ingredients for these sandwiches are the same flavor base as the flavors in chex mix.
 No joke, when the sliders were baking, it smelled like chex mix.
 Here are the ingredients you will need.

-- Slider Rolls - Hawaiian Roll or Pepperidge Farm will work
+- Slider Rolls - Hawaiian dinner Rolls or Pepperidge Farm will work for this.
+I actually like the Pepperidge Farm rolls for this recipe.

-How to Make Roast Beef Sliders on Hawaiian Rolls
+How to Make Hawaiian Roll Sandwiches with Roast Beef

 To make Sandy's sandwiches, start by melting butter in a small pan with the Worcestershire sauce and garlic powder.
 Then stir in the sesame seeds.